What are the Different Types of Burettes?

 A volumetric burette might be an economical and effective choice for some academic institutions, including middle or high school labs.
 However, for fast-paced lab environments, one must opt for an E-burette given the accuracy and efficiency offered by the instrument.

 MICROLIT E-BURETTE is a state-of-the-art motorized burette that is power packed with advanced features and functionalities.
 It is a highly precise and reliable instrument compatible with a wide range of chemicals.
 The design of the burette is extremely ergonomic and intuitive.
-The product conforms to ISO 8655 regulations, and is GLP compliant, therefore you can be assured of its high-quality standards.
-It finds application across several industries, including Pharmaceutical, Food & Beverages and Environmental Monitoring.
+The product conforms to ISO 8655 regulations and is GLP compliant, therefore you can be assured of its high-quality standards.
+It finds application across several industries, including pharmaceuticals, Food & Beverages, and Environmental Monitoring.

 - Motor Controlled Piston Movement

 - A touch screen enabled Control Panel with Graphical User Interface (GUI)